 But don’t let those numbers scare you, for there’s plenty of island for everyone.
 And there are many good reasons to visit during the summer.
 The island comes alive during this season.
 Every establishment and campground is open for business, and there is always something happening.
 There are a ton of festivals, restaurant patios to sit at, plenty of ocean activities, beaches to explore, rivers and lakes to swim in. . . you name it.
 It’s all here for you during our peak season.

-This ultimate Vancouver Island bucket list should help you develop a ton of ideas if you are visiting during the summer.
+Read ‘The Best Things to Do on Vancouver Island‘ to help you develop a ton of ideas if you are visiting during the summer.
 (Probably way more than you need!).

 The next most popular time to visit is the spring or, more specifically, April to June.
 I think anytime between March and June is a spectacular time to come.
 Spring is when our forests and creeks come alive.
 Forests are lush and green, and waterways are gushing.
 If you are a waterfall chaser (like me), this season is for you!
 Vancouver Island has an overabundance of impressive waterfalls to view.
 A great place to start is the mid-island.